Training-Free Loosely Speculative Decoding: Accepting Semantically Correct Drafts Beyond Exact Match: Experiments

 \subsection{Accuracy Preservation}

 Since our method is a loosely SPD method, the output of the accelerated target model would not be exactly the same as the original.
 Thus, we report accuracy preservation relative to the original target model after applying FLy, as shown in Figure.\ref{fig:acc_preserv}.
 Concretely, we normalize the original target model’s score to 100\% and use a recovery ratio to quantify how much performance is retained.
 The original non-normalized scores are provided in Appendix~\ref{sec:appendix_raw_scores}.
 Across different datasets and model scales, our method consistently maintains accuracy with over 99\% recovery score, and performs on par with the training-based loosely SPD method JudgeDecoding~\citep{bachmann2025judge}.
+The JudgeDecoding accuracy preservation results reported here are taken directly from the original paper, since JudgeDecoding has not been open-sourced.
 It is worth noting that JudgeDecoding also recognizes sensitivity to train–test domain misalignment.
 When coding examples are removed from their training data, performance on HumanEval drops substantially from 99.4\% to 92.3\%, underscoring degradation under distribution shift.